 Yet, even with all my knowledge and background in healthy eating, I knew I'd be in for my share of mealtime trials and tribulations once I became a mother.
 Dealing with picky eaters seems an unavoidable circumstance for most parents.

 However, even my best efforts in the kitchen can be met with crying, furrowed brows, and indomitably crossed arms.
 Some days, getting Connor to eat good food (or sleep for that matter) just doesn't work.
 But, that's the nature of life with kids...things don't always go as planned.

 Nevertheless, I do what I can to make life with an energetic toddler as easy as possible.
 And when it comes to food, one of the keys to encouraging healthy eating habits in our home is having nutritious, snack-able foods available.
 Getting my son involved in the process of meal prep as much as possible is helpful, too!

 David and Luise recently published their newest book 'Little Green Kitchen - Simple Vegetarian Family Recipes' which is now on my list of must-have books, especially if you live with little ones!

-Along with each recipe are mouthwatering + heartwarming photographs and charming, real-life stories from David and Luise's life with little ones.
+Along with each recipe are mouthwatering and heartwarming photographs and charming, real-life stories from David and Luise's life with little ones.
 Each recipe also includes 'a helping hand' or 'adult upgrade' footnotes to either encourage your kids to participate in the meal prep or make the recipe more parent-friendly.

 This book is full of vibrant variety, fun and healthy recipes to help motivate your kids to love eating vegetables.
 That's what this book is all about and that's why I love it!

 Connor was really keen on making these Snack Jars with Gold Dip from the book.
-This is a really easy recipe and can be made in advance for munching on the go or at home.
-This recipe is pretty versatile, too- we've swapped out peanut butter for almond butter, and we've also thinned it out to make a super tasty salad dressing.
+This is a super easy recipe and can be made in advance for munching on the go or for quick, healthy snacking at home.
+This recipe is pretty versatile, too-we've swapped out peanut butter for almond butter, and we've also thinned it out to make a super tasty salad dressing.